 Editor’s Note: This article is an excerpt of OpenView’s PLG Playbook.
-Sign up to receive additional chapters as they are released here.
+Download the eBook here.

 But doing so means you’ll have to offer something of initial value for free.
 This could certainly come in the form of a freemium edition, as is the case with Trello, Slack, Expensify, Evernote, UberConference, Drift and countless other products.